TheRobBrennan/microsoft-parter-network/modules/Scale multiple Azure SQL Databases with SQL elastic pools/README.md

 # Exercise - Create a SQL elastic pool

+In this exercise, we'll create two Azure SQL databases to represent two fitness locations, and then create a SQL elastic pool to manage two databases.

+## Create SQL servers

+## Create a SQL elastic pool

+## Add existing databases to the elastic pool

 # Manage SQL elastic pools performance and cost

 # Exercise - Manage SQL elastic pools